 \subsection{Edge rewards extraction via IRL}

-Motivated by the insight that different edges in the environment DAG contribute \emph{unequally} to effective policy learning, we aim to quantify this disparity to enable more targeted and generalizable training.
-Nevertheless, measuring the contribution of individual transitions under the inherently stochastic nature of GFlowNet policies poses a fundamental challenge.
-To tackle this, we leverage the theoretical equivalence between GFlowNet training and entropy-regularized reinforcement learning (Equation~(\ref{eq:equiva})) and applying the maximum causal entropy IRL framework~\citep{ziebart2008maximum,ziebart2010modeling} (Equation~(\ref{eq:IRL})) to extract a fine-grained \emph{edge-level reward function} from offline trajectories.
+Since different edges in the environment DAG contribute unequally to policy learning, we aim to quantify this disparity to enable more targeted and generalizable training.
+However, measuring the contribution of individual transitions under stochastic GFlowNet policies remains challenging.
+To address this, we leverage the theoretical equivalence between GFlowNet training and entropy-regularized reinforcement learning (Equation~\eqref{eq:equiva}).
+Specifically, we apply the maximum causal entropy IRL framework~\citep{ziebart2008maximum,ziebart2010modeling} (Equation~\eqref{eq:IRL}) to extract a fine-grained edge-level reward function from offline trajectories.
 These learned edge rewards act as structured auxiliary signals that capture the relative importance of transitions, guiding the policy to generalize effectively across the environment DAG.

-A central obstacle in applying IRL to offline data, however, lies in the fact that the behavior policy underlying the dataset may not reflect expert behavior.
-To mitigate this, we introduce a rebalancing strategy inspired by \citet{hong2023harnessing} that biases trajectory sampling according to the reward of terminal states.
-Specifically, when estimating expectations under the expert policy \( \mathbb{E}_{\pi_E} \), we sample trajectories \( \tau = (s_0, s_1, \dots, s_T) \in \mathcal{D} \) with probability \( P(\tau) \propto R(s_T) \), thereby constructing a \emph{rebalanced dataset} that more closely approximates the visitation distribution of an expert policy.
-This reweighting scheme effectively creates a pseudo-expert dataset by adjusting edge visitation frequencies to favor high-reward regions, thereby aligning the learned edge rewards with expert behavior more closely.
+A primary challenge in applying IRL to offline data is that the underlying behavior policy may not represent expert behavior.
+To address this, we introduce a rebalancing strategy inspired by~\citet{hong2023harnessing} that biases trajectory sampling toward high-reward terminal states.
+Specifically, when estimating expectations under the expert policy \( \mathbb{E}_{\pi_E} \), we sample trajectories \( \tau = (s_0, s_1, \dots, s_T) \in \mathcal{D} \) with probability \( P(\tau) \propto R(s_T) \).
+This approach constructs a \emph{rebalanced dataset} that approximates the visitation distribution of an expert policy.
+By adjusting edge visitation frequencies to favor high-reward regions, this reweighting scheme effectively creates a pseudo-expert dataset and aligns the learned edge rewards more closely with expert behavior.

-Inspired by the well-known maximum causal entropy IRL framework GAIL~\citep{ho2016generative} which has been theoretically and empirically shown to effectively learn reward functions with strong generalization~\citep{Xu2020ErrorBO,luo2022transferable,luo2024rewardconsistent}, we adopt the following adversarial training objective based on the rebalanced dataset:
+Building on the well-known maximum causal entropy IRL framework GAIL~\citep{ho2016generative} which has been theoretically and empirically shown to effectively learn reward functions with strong generalization~\citep{Xu2020ErrorBO,luo2022transferable,luo2024rewardconsistent}, we adopt the following adversarial training objective based on the rebalanced dataset: